t1gu1/astrovim-config/.github/README.md

 # AstroNvim User Configuration

-Go to [AstroNvim](https://github.com/AstroNvim/AstroNvim) to create easily a user configuration template.
+Go to [AstroNvim](https://github.com/AstroNvim/AstroNvim) to create easily a user configuration template if you don't like this one.

 ## ⚡ Requirements